-The SDO/AIA observations of the global coronal EUV wave on 2011 June 7 presented here have revealed several very interesting phenomena:
+The SDO/AIA observations of the global coronal EUV wave on 2011 June 7 presented here have revealed several very interesting phenomena.

-1. Upon arrival at an AR on its path, the primary EUV wave apparently disappeared and a secondary wave rapidly reemerged 75 Mm within the AR boundary with a similar speed of 500 km s-1.
-We speculate two parallel possibilities to explain this discontinuity of wave propagation:
+1. Upon arrival at an AR on its path, the primary EUV wave apparently disappeared and a secondary wave rapidly reemerged within 75 Mm of the AR boundary with a similar speed of $500~{\rm km~s^{-1}}$.
+We speculate two parallel possibilities to explain this discontinuity of wave propagation.